© Unofficial Royalty 2025

 April 28, 1442 – Birth of King Edward IV of England in Rouen, France

-The first Yorkist King of England, Edward was the son of Richard of York, 3rd Duke of York and Cecily Neville, both great-grandchildren of King Edward III of England.
+The first Yorkist King of England, King Edward IV was the son of Richard of York, 3rd Duke of York and Cecily Neville, both great-grandchildren of King Edward III of England.
 Edward’s father could claim descent from Edward III’s second and fourth surviving sons, Lionel of Antwerp, 1st Duke of Clarence and Edmund of Langley, 1st Duke of York.
-He was the Yorkist leader during the Wars of the Roses until his death in battle when his son Edward became the leader of the Yorkist faction.
-His decisive victory over the Lancastrians at the Battle of Towton on March 29, 1461, cemented his status as King of England.
+Edward’s father was the Yorkist leader during the Wars of the Roses until he died in battle, when his son Edward became the leader of the Yorkist faction.
+Edward’s victory over the Lancastrians at the Battle of Towton on March 29, 1461, cemented his status as King of England.
 He was crowned at Westminster Abbey on June 29, 1461.
-In 1464, King Edward IV married the widowed Elizabeth Woodville and they had ten children.
-Had King Edward IV lived longer, perhaps he would have become one of England’s most powerful kings.
+In 1464, King Edward IV married the widowed Elizabeth Woodville, and they had ten children.
+Perhaps if King Edward IV lived longer, he would have become one of England’s most powerful kings.
 He died a few weeks before his 41st birthday.
 His cause of death is not known for certain.
 Pneumonia, typhoid, malaria, poison, and an unhealthy lifestyle are some possibilities.
-King Edward IV was buried at St. George’s Chapel at Windsor Castle close by his rival King Henry VI.
+King Edward IV was buried at St. George’s Chapel at Windsor Castle, close by his rival King Henry VI.

 Unofficial Royalty: King Edward IV of England